 Set up your confidential profile then work with your personal LBD Advisor who will help you set goals and expectations, identify a career path, help you make great connections with other dentists, and provide support and guidance long after the paperwork is signed.

 LEADERSHIP STYLE - Work of Leaders

 Everything DiSC Work of Leaders approaches leadership as a one-to-many relationship, as opposed to the one-to-one relationship.
-It focuses on tangible steps directed at leading a group or organization toward desired outcomes.
+Taking this assessment will help leaders focus on tangible steps directed at leading a diversified group of individuals toward a desired united outcome.

 Using the framework of Vision, Alignment, and Execution, Work of Leaders encourages leaders to understand their own leadership styles and how they impact their effectiveness.
 Rich, compelling narrative adds depth to the data and strong visuals support the learning process by illustrating key messages.

 MANAGEMENT STYLE - Everything DiSC Management